dereuromark/cakephp-tools/docs/Upgrade.md

 ## Behavior
 - `run`/`before` config options for callback decisions have been unified to `on` and complete callback/event name, e.g. `'on' => 'beforeValidate'`.

+### SluggedBehavior
-- model names are now table names, and plural.
+- Model names are now table names, and plural.
 - Slugged option "slugField" is now "field", "multiSlug" has been removed for now as well as currencies.

+### PasswordableBehavior
+- You can/should now specify a "validator", defaluts to "default".

+### JsonableBehavior
+- No auto-detect anymore, fields need to be specified manually